sorbet/sorbet/website/docs/class-of.md

 ```

 For the `MyInterface` class object, we see that its only ancestor is itself
-(ignoring those common ancestors).
+(ignoring common ancestors like `Object`).
 Notably, **none** of the classes in this list
 define either a method called `new` (because `Class` is not there) nor
 `some_class_method` (because `MyInterface::ClassMethods` is not there).

-While these errors are correct, **we want to be able to type this code**.
+While these errors are technically correct, **we want to be able to type this code**.
 There
 are two options:

 1. Use an abstract class instead of an interface.

     Sometimes this is not possible, because the class in question already has a
     superclass that can't be changed.
-However, if this is an option to you, it's
+However, if this option is available, it's
     likely the most straightforward.
 If we change `MyInterface` to
     `MyAbstractClass`, all our problems vanish.

 2. Use `T.all(Class, MyInterface::ClassMethods)`.

-    This is only a partial solution, but might be good enough.
+    For our example this is only a partial solution, but in many cases it is good enough.

 Specifically, option (2) looks like this: